 The second half of the course focuses on the structure and properties of organic molecules, culminating in the study of proteins, lipids and carbohydrates.
 Radioactivity and its effects and uses in biological systems will also be examined.
 Note: This course is also a prerequisite for the nursing program.
-Prerequisite MA 112 and higher or other equivalent math core.
+Pre- or corequisite MA 130 and higher or other equivalent math core.